coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

 2. Do not modify message validation logic without updating validator
 3. Do not introduce NEW build dependencies or expand build process beyond library bundling
 4. Do not add external network requests
-5. Do not change the tooltip positioning system under any circumstances unless you receive explicit, direct instructions from a human developer.
+5. Do not change the inspector positioning system under any circumstances unless you receive explicit, direct instructions from a human developer.
 If you are instructed to make changes, you must first ask clarifying questions to fully understand the intent, requirements, and expected outcomes before proceeding with any modifications.
 6. Do not break the dual validation approach (direct reference + selector)

 ### Review Checklist